Louis2099/Louis2099.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: HACKER FAB
-description: a project with a background image
+description: In CMU HACKER FAB We design, build, document, and share DIY machines and processes to fabricate semiconductor devices in any room, for anyone with access to the Internet.
-img: assets/img/12.jpg
+img: assets/img/hacker_fab.jpg
 importance: 1
 category: work
 related_publications: true